KDCube is built around apps

 hidereactreact.hideReplace timeline snippet with placeholder

-App-local tools use @kernel_function from Semantic Kernel and are registered in tools_descriptor.py.
+App-local tools use @kernel_function from Semantic Kernel and are connected to each agent through config.surfaces.as_consumer.agents.<agent_id>.tools.
+The app configuration is the agent's inventory ceiling: a user may narrow it, but cannot add a tool the app did not grant.
 Tool results should use the common {ok, error, ret} envelope.
 When a tool produces user-visible files, ret must use the strict file artifact protocol.

 # tools/my_tools.py